-The Federal Student Aid PIN, sometimes called a FAFSA PIN, serves as an electronic signature for completing the Free Application for Federal Student Aid (FAFSA).
-The PIN also provides access to the student’s or parent’s personal information in various U.S. Department of Education systems.
-It's like the Personal Identification Number (PIN) that a consumer uses to access his or her bank accounts from an ATM.
+The Federal Student Aid PIN, sometimes called a FAFSA PIN, used to serve as an electronic signature for completing the FAFSA (Free Application for Federal Student Aid).
+As of May 10, 2015, the PIN was replaced by the FSA ID.
+The FSA ID provides access to the student’s or parent’s personal information in various U.S. Department of Education systems.

-The student and his or her parent (if the student is a dependent student) should each have their own PINs.
-Anyone who has a valid Social Security number (SSN) and who is a U.S. citizen, permanent resident or eligible non-citizen may apply for a FAFSA PIN at www.pin.ed.gov.
+The student and his or her parent (if the student is a dependent student) were required to each have their own FSA IDs.
+Anyone who has a valid Social Security number (SSN) and who is a U.S. citizen, permanent resident, or eligible non-citizen may apply for an FSA ID at FSAID.ed.gov.

 Copyright © 2019 by Edvisors.com.
 All rights reserved.